duckietown/duckietown-manual/src/10-setup/02-software/docker-installation.md

 (dt-account-dockerhub-make-access-token)=
 ### Generate an access token

-We will need to provide login credentials for Docker Hub to the docker client:
+We will need to provide login credentials for Docker Hub to the Docker client:

 1. [Create a new personal access token](https://docs.docker.com/docker-hub/access-tokens/) on DockerHub.